 6. Meraki - Being Creative Together

-You feel Meraki when you lose yourself playing music, painting, cooking or doing anything else that brings a smile to your face.
+You feel Meraki when you lose yourself dancing, painting, cooking, or doing anything else that brings a smile to your face.
 Sharing this feeling with your partner is a great way to share common interests and desires.
 Like dressing up for Halloween together.

 7. Philautia - Self-Love